pbaezr/olduitable/README.md

 ```

 where `considerHeader` is a logical scalar (`false` by default) that indicates if the column heading name is considered in the calculation.

+This method won't have effect if the format for the column is `'longchar'` and the `considerHeader` input is `false`.
+If it is `true`, the resulting column width will be the one that best fits the width of the header.

 ### Select a range of cells